ranmax123/powerbi-upwork/README.md

     You need to login with the Upwork account in which you have access to the Upwork data.

-    Currently, we do not have options to combine data from more than two accounts in this custom connector.
+    Currently, we do not have options to combine data from multiple accounts in this custom connector.

 4. **I see billing only from Jan 2018**

     The billing data is currently being pulled only from Jan 2018.
-If you need billing data from previous years, open an enhancement request in Github.

 5. **Whom to contact if I have further questions?**